Warlocks of Chiloé

 The warlocks of Chiloé ("brujos de Chiloé" or "brujos chilotes" in the Spanish language) are people of Chiloé Archipelago said to practise witchcraft linked to Chilote mythology.
-The warlocks may be real, purported or legendary persons.
-The source of the witchcraft is often attributed to a legendary encounter between Basque navigator José de Moraleda y Montero and Huilliche machi Chillpila who defeated Moraleda in a duel of witchcraft obtaining a book of European magic as reward.
-Belief in witchcraft has been common in the archipelago, reaching such influence that in 1880 Chilean authorities put on trial warlocks said to rule the archipelago through a secret society.
+The source of their witchcraft is often attributed to a legendary encounter between Basque navigator José de Moraleda y Montero and Huilliche machi Chillpila.
+Chillpila is said to have defeated Moraleda in a duel of witchcraft, obtaining a book of European magic as reward.
+Belief in witchcraft was common in the archipelago, reaching such influence that in 1880 Chilean authorities put warlocks on trial who they claimed ruled the archipelago through a secret society.

 Legend

 Popular belief has attributed to the sorcerers of Chiloé a complex organization, the help of magical creatures, and numerous powers and weaknesses.

 The warlocks are said to have had a secret society called La Recta Provincia or La Mayoria.
 Its origins date back to the Chilean colonial period, when navigator José de Moraleda visited Chiloé in 1786.

 According to legend, José de Moraleda y Montero challenged the power of the machi Chilpilla to a "magic" competition.
 Moraleda was defeated, and Chilpilla ran his ship aground when he tried to leave the island.
 Accepting his defeat, Moraleda gave Chilpilla a magic book, from which some indigenous people (among them, Machis and Kalkus) would be instructed.
 This fact led to the union of indigenous rituals and practices with the knowledge described in the given book, which would give rise to the secret society.

 Moraleda does not mention in his report having met the "sorceress" Chillpila, but he does mention the fact that he wanted to make contact with a machi.

 The jurisdiction of La Recta Provincia extended throughout the Archipelago and was headed by a King, who together with other subordinates formed a governing council.
 There were seven Districts or Republics with code names taken from places in Spain and its colonies: Buenos Aires (Achao), España (Queilén and its surroundings), Lima (Quicaví), Peru (Caucahué), Salamanca (Rauco), Santiago (Tenaún) and Villarrica (Dalcahue).

 The seat of the King was in the Cueva de Quicaví or Casa Grande, in the surroundings of Quicaví, in the commune of Quemchi.
 According to legend, the society worked out of a cave that was guarded by a deformed being, the Imbunche.
 There they kept the book, the Levisterio or Revisorio, an instrument they used to take various exams, and the Chayanco, used to monitor all members of the witch community.
 This cave measured approximately 200 meters long by 3 meters high and contained many rooms lit by torches and jugs of human oil, according to Judit Inzunza.